United States v. Alcoa: Facts

-During the presidency of Franklin D. Roosevelt, the Justice Department charged Alcoa with illegal monopolization and demanded that the company be dissolved.
+In April of 1937, the Justice Department charged Alcoa with illegal monopolization and demanded that the company be dissolved.
 Trial began on June 1, 1938.
 The trial judge dismissed the case four years later.
 The government appealed.
-Two years later in 1944, the Supreme Court announced that, owing to disqualifications of several of its judges, it could not assemble a quorum to hear the case, and Congress passed a special act allowing the case to be assigned for final decision to Hand's court, the U.S. Court of Appeals for the Second Circuit.
+Two years later in 1944, the Supreme Court announced that, owing to recusal of several of its judges, it could not assemble a quorum to hear the case, and Congress passed a special act allowing the case to be assigned for final decision to Hand's court, the U.S. Court of Appeals for the Second Circuit.
 In the following year, Learned Hand wrote the opinion for the Second Circuit.

 Alcoa argued that if it was in fact deemed a monopoly, it acquired that position honestly, through outcompeting other companies through greater efficiencies.
 The Department of Justice argued that, apart from what it characterized as attempts or intent to monopolize, Alcoa's mere possession of the power to control prices and curb competition was an illegal monopoly per se under both sections 1 and 2 of the Sherman Act.